 Business cards have become a staple piece for countless positions, yet they also seem to rank as some of the most disposable pieces of information out there.
-Did you know there are around 27,397,260 business cards printed per day.
+Business card printing occurs 27,397,260 times per day.
 That’s right, over 27 million printed every 24 hours.
 Furthermore, around 88% of them will be thrown away in less than a week from when they were distributed.
 In the midst of all these cards being so effortlessly disposed, it’s hard to stand out in the crowd as a business, let alone an individual.
-So what options do you have?
+So what options do you have to create a memorable business card?
 Here at House of Printing, we want to give some helpful tips to not only create a unique business card, but also have it catch the attention of the public to help grow your business.
 Let’s take a look at a few key components that are necessary when designing a business card.

 Give Yourself A Rough Draft

 Most business cards look painstakingly similar.
 Sometimes this is due to a popular template that is lower in cost and tends to be overused, and other times it’s due to the sheer simplicity that attracts certain business individuals.
-Before you decide what and where you want to place everything on your personal business card, take a few things into consideration.
+Before you decide what and where you want to place everything on your personal business card, take a few things into consideration before ordering any business card printing.

 Allow yourself some creative nature.
 The name of the game is to stand out against the mundane nature of all those small rectangles that seem to accumulate in the wallet or purse of potential customers and clients.
 Being able to design your own business card, you have the opportunity to create a unique design to stand out.
 Give yourself a few different ideas, or reference previously used graphics.
 Once you have decided on a concept of sorts, set everything aside and pour over a few details of the content for the business card.

 It can be easy to get caught up in color schemes and graphics; they’re usually the exciting part.
-While these facets are important, you will need to first decide the overall message of the card.
+While these facets are important, the most important business card design tip you will need to first decide the overall message of the card.
 This can include contact information, name and title, company name and logo, phone, email and URL, social media, address, QR code, and a map.
 Knowing how and what to put on your card can be tricky, as people make personal connections in different ways.
 Some potential customers/clients may prefer to connect through social media; others prefer an address and phone number.
 To know how to best approach each one, let’s look at them individually.

 Name & Title

 If you have ever contemplated whether to put your name on a business card or not, let us save you the trouble, do it.
-While it may look cool, or you simply prefer not having your name out there for whatever reason, it becomes instantaneously useless to recipients.
+While it may look cool, or you simply prefer not having your name out there for whatever reason, it becomes the exact opposite of a memorable business card and instantaneously useless to recipients.
 If you’re looking for a clean, simple look, keep it to your first and last name with a brief job title.
 The likelihood of the recipient to respond to the business card is far more favored.

 Now if you are not accustomed to your job title and would like to spice it up a bit, let your creative nature in again.
 This does not include descriptions such as, “aspiring unicorn”, or “professional sleeper”.
 While it may be tempting to go similar routes such as these, we recommend keeping it simple.
 For example, “Hair Artist” versus “Cosmetologist” or “Stylist” will work.